Shingles vaccineSee all parts of this guide Hide guide parts

 Does the shingles vaccine contain pork (porcine) gelatine?

-The shingles vaccine contains a small trace of pork gelatine.
-Gelatine's a common and essential ingredient in many medicines, including some vaccines.
+Gelatine is a common and essential ingredient in many medicines, including some vaccines.

 Many faith groups, including Muslim and Jewish communities, have approved the use of gelatine-containing vaccines.
 It is, however, an individual choice whether or not to receive the shingles vaccine.